Igal Roodenko: Journey of Reconciliation

 “The 1947 Journey of Reconciliation was about speaking truth to power and confronting injustice nonviolently….
 Their faith and their consciences compelled them to act,” said Naegle.

-Zowniriw said, “He Roodenko devoted his life to changing the world for the better, sometimes one person at a time, and sometimes, at great risk to his own personal well-being.
+Zowniriw said, “He [Roodenko] devoted his life to changing the world for the better, sometimes one person at a time, and sometimes, at great risk to his own personal well-being.
 He told me many times that his favorite thing to do was to give a speech.
 So today I am honored both to speak to you and to speak for him.”

 You Don't Have To Ride Jim Crow, Documentary: Seven of the original riders joined for a series of reunions in the production of this documentary.
 The program captures them as they retrace their steps to stand at the exact sites of events nearly 50 years before.
 At a former bus station in North Carolina, the riders recall a mob’s attack on them and the backroads on which they were spirited away.
 They visit the chain gang site and jails where they served time for the crime of sitting together on a bus.
 They also meet, for the first time, Mrs. Irene Morgan Kirkaldy, whose courage was the impetus for their Journey.
 Additionally, the program looks at the contributions of the participants beyond the Journey, including the March on Washington and scores of nonviolent actions that have changed the racial landscape of America.

 Roodenko was arrested numerous other times throughout his life: in 1962 for leading a peace rally in Times Square (his sentence was suspended, as the judge was sympathetic with the aims of the protestors).
 At other times for protesting against mistreatment of Soviet dissidents, against Cornell University's investments in South Africa, and, in Poland in 1987, along with four other members of the WRL, for trying to strengthen organizational connections with Polish dissidents.
 In 1983, discussing the difficulties of political activism with a reporter from the New York Times, Roodenko memorably stated that "if it were easy, any schmo could be a pacifist."

+Personal life and death

 Roodenko was a gay man.
 At the time of his death, he was a member of Men of all Colors Together.

 Roodenko died on April 28, 1991, in Beekman Downtown Hospital in New York of a heart attack.
 He is survived by his niece, Amy Zowniriw.